AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-indexing-best-practices.md

 ### Customize the OOTB index

-- When customizing the OOTB index use **\<OOTBIndexName>-\<productVersion>-custom-\<customVersion>** naming convention.
+- In **AEMCS**, when customizing the OOTB index use **\<OOTBIndexName>-\<productVersion>-custom-\<customVersion>** naming convention.
 For example, `cqPageLucene-custom-1` or `damAssetLucene-8-custom-1`.
 This helps to merge the customized index definition whenever the OOTB index is updated.
 See [Changes to Out-of-the-Box Indexes](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/operations/indexing.html?#changes-to-out-of-the-box-indexes) for more details.

+- In **AEM 6.X**, the above naming _does not work_, however simply update the OOTB index with additional properties in the `indexRules` node.

 - Always copy the latest OOTB index definition from the AEM instance using the CRX DE Package Manager (/crx/packmgr/), rename it and add customizations inside the XML file.